rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-uploading-large-files/index.md

 Following are a few limitations:

+-   Files larger than 10GB cannot be served from the Content Delivery Network (CDN).
 -   Files larger than 5 GB must first be segmented into smaller files.
--   We recommend that you do not create file segments smaller than 100-200 MB.
+-   File segments smaller than 100-200 MB are not recommended.
--   Files larger than 10GB cannot be served from the CDN.

 There are two options for uploading large files.

 ### Automatically segment and upload

-The Swift Tool will segment your large file for you, create a manifest file, and upload them accordingly.
-After the file has been uploaded this tool manages your file segments for you, deleting and updating segments as needed.
+The Swift Tool segments the large file, creates a manifest file, and uploads them accordingly.
+The Swift tool manages the file segments, by deleting and updating segments as necessary.
 Following is a sample output:

     $ st -A https://auth.api.rackspacecloud.com/v1.0 -U glh -K 3a25c2dc74f24c3122407a26566093c8 upload -S 1048576 test_container largefile.iso
     largefile.iso segment 1